amaranth-lang/amaranth/docs/guide.rst

 Value casting
 =============

 Like shapes, values may be *cast* from other objects, which are called *value-like*.
 Casting to values allows objects that are not provided by Amaranth, such as integers or enumeration members, to be used in Amaranth expressions directly.
+Custom value-like objects can be defined by implementing the :class:`~amaranth.hdl.ValueCastable` interface.
 Values are value-like objects as well.

-..
-TODO: link to ValueCastable

 Casting to a value can be done explicitly with :meth:`Value.cast`, but is usually implicit, since value-like objects are accepted anywhere values are.